We champion access to healthcare for all.

 Service Ontario locations in neighborhoods may not be as familiar with this type of document and the chances of them denying OHIP to people are higher.
 If, of course, they have no choice but to go to their neighbourhood location, we suggest people print off a copy or save the list of acceptable documents on their phone and be prepared to advocate for themselves or have an advocate go with them.

-Refugees Claimants and Refugees
+Refugee Claimants and Refugees

 • They can apply for (and renew their) healthcare coverage under the Interim Federal Health Program (IFHP).
 IFHP includes basic, supplemental and prescription coverage.
 Click here to learn more about what is covered and how to apply.